thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 4. Copy the `.js` file to the folder `/[GANTRY_THEME]/custom/js`.
 Create the folder if it does not exist.
 5. Copy the `.scss` file to the folder `/[GANTRY_THEME]/custom/scss`.
 Create the folder if it does not exist.
 6. Modify the `custom.scss` file located under `/[GANTRY_THEME]/custom/scss` and add the following line `@import "owlcarousel-neo";` at the end.
+7. Don't forget that you have to import the Gantry dependencies within the `custom.scss` file before you import the **Owl Carousel Neo** Particle if not already done.
+Please use the following statement to import the dependencies file: `@import "dependencies";`

 ## CMS Template Folder
 Please be aware that the template folder path varies in dependence of the used CMS.
 Here is a list of the folders for the different platforms: